pgiambuzzi/INF502/Assignment3.md

             elif prop == "column":
                 for key in periodic_table:
+                    print(periodic_table[key].get("column"))  # prints the value corresponding to the column value for the element provided
+            else:
-                    print(periodic_table[key].get("column"))  # prints the value corresponding to the column value for the element provided elif option == 3:  # this will ask the user for all the info the program will need to create a new, complete dictionary entry new_symbol = input("Provide a symbol for your element: ") new_name = input("Provide a name for your element: ")
+                print("Not available.
+Try again.")  # will tell the user if the property they typed is not valid and will prompt them to start over elif option == 3:  # this will ask the user for all the info the program will need to create a new, complete dictionary entry new_symbol = input("Provide a symbol for your element: ") new_name = input("Provide a name for your element: ")